wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-application-proxy-custom-domains.md

 2. After the application appears in the list of applications, select it and click **Configure**.
 3. Under **External URL**, enter your custom domain.
 4. If your external URL is https, you will be prompted to upload a certificate so that Azure can validate the URL of the application.
 You can also upload a wildcard certificate that matches the External URL of the application.
 This domain must be within the list of your [Azure verified domains](https://msdn.microsoft.com/zh-cn/library/azure/jj151788.aspx).
 Azure must have a certificate for the domain URL of the application or a wildcard certificate that matches the External URL for the application.
-5. Make sure to add a DNS record that routes the internal URL to the application that enables you to have the same URL for internal and external access and a single shortcut to the application in the user’s applications list.
+5. Make sure to add a DNS record that routes the internal URL to the application that enables you to have the same URL for internal and external access and a single shortcut to the application in the user's applications list.

 ## Frequently asked questions about working with custom domains

 Q: Can I select an already-uploaded certificate without uploading it again? <br>
-A: Previously uploaded certificates are automatically bound to an application, and there is exactly one certificate matching the application’s host name. <br>
+A: Previously uploaded certificates are automatically bound to an application, and there is exactly one certificate matching the application's host name. <br>
 …<br>
 Q: How do I add a certificate and what format should the exported certificate be uploaded in? <br>
 A: The certificate should then be uploaded from the application configuration page.
 The certificate should be a PFX file. <br>